Monster (R.E.M. album)

-Monster is the ninth studio album by American rock band R.E.M., released on September 27, 1994, by Warner Bros.
-Records.
-Produced by the band and Scott Litt and recorded at four studios, the album was an intentional stylistic shift from R.E.M.'s previous two albums, Out of Time (1991) and Automatic for the People (1992), with loud, distorted guitar tones and simple arrangements.
-Michael Stipe's lyrics at times deal with the nature of celebrity, and some are sung from the viewpoint of a character.
+Monster is the ninth studio album by American rock band R.E.M., released by Warner Bros.
+Records in the UK on September 26, 1994, and in the United States the following day.
+It was produced by the band and Scott Litt and recorded at four studios.
+The album was an intentional shift from the style of the band's previous two albums, Out of Time (1991) and Automatic for the People (1992), by introducing loud, distorted guitar tones and simpler lyrics.